slipke/csm_ss15_sem_team_vagrant/vagrant.md

 * ```vagrant suspend``` standby the guest system
 * ```vagrant halt``` shutdown the guest system
 * ```vagrant destroy``` shutdown the guest system and delete all data which is produced during the startup

+##usefull-vagrant-commands
+ For more Information refer to the offical documentation of [vagrant](https://docs.vagrantup.com/v2/)